ubports/docs.ubports.com/userguide/advanceduse/reverse-tethering.rst

 Reverse tethering
 =================

-Some users may don't have an available wifi connection for their phone nor a data subscription from their mobile provider.
+Some users may not have an available wifi connection for their phone nor a data subscription from their mobile provider.
 This short tutorial will help you to connect your Ubuntu Touch to your computer to access internet.

 Prerequisite: Phone is connected to the computer with usb and developer mode enabled.